Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Results

 \subsection{\ch{NbO2} Power Dependence Measurements}

 In Fig.~\ref{NbO2_NoTLS}, we show that \ch{NbO2} samples show no measurable TLS-like power dependence, where $Q_\text{i}$ remains constant over several orders of magnitude in circulating power.
 The \ch{NbO2} bulk samples are all nominally the same.
 The sample \text{Nb02\text{\_}NP1} has a very low quality factor due to the cavity being not diligently cleaned.
-This might also explain why there is a non-linearity manifested by the dip around $P_\text{circ} =-10$\,dBm.
+This might also explain why there is a non-monotonic behavior in $Q_\text{i}$ manifested by the dip around $P_\text{circ} =-10$\,dBm ($N\approx10^9$).
 Importantly, these measurements also indicate that the nail polish used to bind the oxide powders is not a source of TLS.

-Data presented for all the samples show a pronounced decrease in $Q_\text{i}$ at high circulating power, followed by a plateau which may be attributed to residual quasiparticles, suppressing superconductivity \cite{deVisser2014, Budoyos016}.
+For all samples, we measure a pronounced decrease in $Q_\text{i}$ at high circulating power, followed by a plateau.
+We attribute this observed drop in $Q_\text{i}$ at higher circulating powers to the increased generation of nonequilibrium quasiparticles\cite{Glazman2021}, which are known to increase dissipation\cite{Barends2011, Liu2024} and reduce the quality factor in microwave resonators at high circulating powers \cite{Kubo2025,Goldie2013}.
+Prior studies have shown that high microwave powers can create quasiparticles through pair-breaking processes \cite{deVisser2014, Liu2024}, which become stronger as the applied power is increased.
+However, this does not explain the observed plateau at even higher circulating powers in nearly all datasets reported.

+To explain both the drop of the $Q_\text{i}$ at higher circulating power and the observed plateau, we can follow Ref. \cite{Sung2026} and assume that a thin layer of \ch{Nb} hydride is present on the walls of the cavity and acts as a proximity-coupled superconductor \cite{Sung2024,Romanenko2013d}.
+At higher circulating powers, this thin layer of \ch{Nb} hydride begins to become a normal conductor, and so a large population of quasiparticles or normal electrons is released within the cavity walls.
+Therefore a drop in $Q_\text{i}$ occurs.
+At a characteristic power, this surface inclusions of niobium hydride are fully driven normal and the corresponding energy loss becomes power‑independent, so further increases in circulating power no longer reduce $Q_\text{i}$, producing the observed plateau.
+Such an effect where $Q_\text{i}$ drops as power increases is observed frequently in superconducting radio-frequency cavity studies \cite{Romanenko2013,Romanenko2017, Romanenko2013d, Romanenko2020, Dhakal2024, Martinello2018}, but the plateau has not been previously observed.